ishiprak/fav_books-counter/README.md

 * To generate a new `Access Token`, you can use the `Refresh Token` and send a POST request to the "https://localhost:<your_port_for_server>/books/api/token/" with request body of `Refresh` token with parameter value of the actual Refresh Token provided after generation of your JWT pair of tokens.
 This will generate a response with with JSON object for new `Access Token` to use while accessing the REST API service of `Bookish`.

 ## Use cases of the REST API service for `Bookish` -
+> * For any request to the `Bookish` REST API service for accesing / updating / deleting of the books, always use request header with `header['Authorization']=<your_access_JWT_token>` for Token verification and Authorization.

-* To create new books send a a POST request to the "https://localhost:<your_port_for_server>/books/api/token/" with request body of `Refresh` token with parameter value of the actual Refresh Token provided after generation of your JWT pair of tokens.
+* To create new books send a a POST request to the "https://localhost:<your_port_for_server>/books/books/" with request body of `Refresh` token with parameter value of the actual Refresh Token provided after generation of your JWT pair of tokens.
 This will generate a response with with JSON object for new `Access Token` to use while accessing the REST API service of `Bookish`.